-Deleted: SECTION 7 - Election of Administrative Staff to the Governing Council¶

-7.1 Administrative Staff Members of the Governing Council¶

-"The Act stipulates that two members of the Governing Council shall be elected by the Administrative Staff from among the Administrative Staff.
-10¶

-"Administrative Staff" means the employees of the University, University College, the Constituent Colleges and the Federated Universities who are not members of the Teaching Staff thereof.

-7.2 Term of Office¶

-The term of office for an Administrative Staff member of the Governing Council begins on July 1st in the year in which the member is elected and ends 3 years later on June 30th. ¶

-7.3 Current Administrative Staff Members of the Governing Council¶

-The current Administrative Staff members of the Governing Council are listed in the table below.
+Deleted: SECTION 7 - Election of Council¶ 7.1 Administrative Staff Members of the Governing Council¶ The Act stipulates that two members of the Governing Council shall be elected by the Administrative Staff from among the Administrative Staff.
+10¶ "Administrative Staff" means the employees of the University, University College, the Constituent Colleges and the Federated Universities who are not members of the Teaching Staff thereof.¶ 7.2 Term of Office¶ The term of office for an Administrative Staff member of the Governing Council begins on July 1st in the year in which the member is elected and ends 3 years later on June 30th.
+7.3 Current Administrative Staff Members of the Governing Council¶ The current Administrative Staff members of the Governing Council are listed in the table below.
 The name of the member whose term will expire on June 30, 2010 is highlighted in bold to show that an election will be held in 2010 to fill the vacancy on the Governing Council arising from the expiration of the member's term.

-Current Members [2] Deleted: 8
+Current Members ..
+[2] Deleted: 8 Deleted: 8 unless the nominee is also appointed to another department with the Faculty of Medicine that will not already be represented on the Governing Council by another member of the Governing Council, in which case the nominee shall declare on her or his nomination form that she or he is seeking nomination on the basis of her or his appointment in the latter department; and

-$^{14}$ Clause 2(2)(d) of the Act.
+&lt;sup>14 Clause 2(2)(d) of the Act.